symfony/symfony-docs/security/custom_password_authenticator.rst

     flexible way to accomplish custom authentication tasks like this.

 Imagine you want to allow access to your website only between 2pm and 4pm UTC.
-In this article, you'll learn how to do this for a login form (i.e. where your user submits their username and password).
+In this article, you'll learn how to do this for a login form (e.g. where your user submits their username and password).

 The Password Authenticator